nybell/drugsets/README.md

 pip install matplotlib == 3.4.2
 ```

-Users can also create a virutal environment in which to run DRUGSEA using [Conda](https://www.anaconda.com/products/individual) or [pyenv](https://github.com/pyenv/pyenv).
+Users can also create a virtual environment in which to run DRUGSEA using [Conda](https://www.anaconda.com/products/individual) or [pyenv](https://github.com/pyenv/pyenv).
 A guide to installing pyenv can be found [here](https://github.com/pyenv/pyenv), and a guide to installing Conda can be found [here](https://docs.anaconda.com/anaconda/navigator/tutorials/index.html).

 A virtual environment with all prerequisites can be created using pyenv via: